November-class submarine: K-27

 K-27 was laid down on 15 June 1958 and launched on 1 April 1962.
 The submarine was commissioned on 30 October 1963 after full-scale builders sea trials and official tests.
 Design task was assigned to OKB-16, one of the two predecessors (the other being SKB-143) of the famous Malachite Central Design Bureau, which would eventually become one of the three Soviet/Russian submarine design centers, along with Rubin Design Bureau and Lazurit Central Design Bureau ("Lazurit" is the Russian word for lazurite).

-The first patrol mission of the experimental submarine to Central Atlantic was performed between 21 April – 12 June 1964 (52 days).
-Captain of K-27, captain 1st rank I.I.
-Gulyaev was awarded with the Hero of the Soviet Union for mission success and record of submarine continuous underwater stay.
+The first patrol mission of the experimental submarine to the central Atlantic was performed between 21 April – 12 June 1964 (52 days).
+The captain of K-27, captain 1st rank I.I.
+Gulyaev, was awarded with the Hero of the Soviet Union for mission success and setting the record for a submarine continuous underwater stay.
 The second patrol mission to the Mediterranean Sea took place between 29 June – 30 August 1965 (60 days), K-27 detected and performed a training attack with a nuclear torpedo against USS Randolph aircraft carrier during NATO naval maneuvers off Sardinia.
-US carrier force could only detect K-27 when she obtained range to the training target after the "torpedo attack" but Soviet captain P.F.
-Leonov skillfully disengaged.
+The US carrier force could only detect K-27 when she obtained range to the training target after the "torpedo attack," but Soviet captain P.F.
+Leonov disengaged.
 K-27 passed 12,425 miles (including 12,278 miles undersea) during the first cruise and 15,000 miles during the second one.
-K-27 entered service with the Red Banner Northern Fleet (given to 17th submarine division, based in Gremikha) on 7 September 1965 as the test submarine.
+K-27 entered service with the Red Banner Northern Fleet (given to the 17th submarine division, based in Gremikha) on 7 September 1965 as a test submarine.